zhanghe9704/tpsa/readme.md

-# cppTPSA - C++ TPSA Lib
+# cppTPSA/pyTPSA - C++ & Python TPSA Lib

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/zhanghe9704/tpsa/blob/master/LICENSE.md)

 ## About this code

-This code allows users to do computations using Truncated Power Series Algebra (TPSA) and/or Differential Algebra (DA).
-A Python wrapper of this lib is hosted in [a separate repository](https://github.com/zhanghe9704/tpsa-python).
+This code allows users to do computations using Truncated Power Series Algebra (TPSA) and/or Differential Algebra (DA) in C++ and Python 3.x environment.

 For TPSA and DA, please refer to chapter 8 in [*Lecture Notes on Special Topics in Accelerator Physics*](http://inspirehep.net/record/595287/files/slac-pub-9574.pdf)  by  Prof. Alex Chao  and chapter 2 in [*Modern Map Methods in Particle Beam Physics*](http://bt.pa.msu.edu/cgi-bin/display.pl?name=AIEP108book) by Prof. Martin Berz.